ReneTC/Bias_vs_variance_article/article.md

 # The Bias-Variance tradeoff - why being too smart is dumb.
-So maybe the title is a little bit clickbaity, I'm sorry - but the concept is important if you ever want to do something useful in machine learning.
+So maybe the title is a little clickbaity, I'm sorry - but the concept is important if you ever want to do something useful in machine learning.

 ## Supervised learning
-Right so i said it was important in machine learning so let's just discuss machine learning for one second before moving on with the bias versus variance trade-off.
+Right so I said it was important in machine learning, so let's just discuss machine learning for one second before moving on with the bias versus variance trade-off.

-So when doing supervised learning the idea is to learn to take some input, and predict the correct output.
+When doing supervised learning the idea is to learn to take some input, and predict the correct output.

 And one example of this is to take a handwritten image of a number and then get the machine to recognize what number it is - So learning to read numbers!